 Chlorine dioxide was the first decontaminating agent approved for use against anthrax terrorism.
 As a leader in the field of chlorine dioxide disinfectants, DoxyKlor stands ready for daily and emergency decontamination of pharmaceutical production facilities, disaster areas, food and beverage processing plants, raw commodities, irrigation pipes, and sick buildings against emerging pathogen threats.

-it's just the tip of the iceberg
+of the iceberg

 when it comes to